Changes to Aeroplan Flight Rewards: Everything You Need to Know

 After clicking on “Change Flight”, a dialog box will appear, allowing you to select a new date, departure and arrival cities.
 Once you’ve made your desired changes, select “Find New Flights”.

-On the results page you’ll see a list of available flights, along with the cost for the new flight.
+On the results page, you’ll see a list of available flights, along with the cost for the new flight.
 The banner along the top of the results states that the prices quoted are the total cost for a new flight and the actual price difference between your original and your updated itinerary will be displayed on the review trip and pay page, prior to your payment.

 Once you’ve decided on your desired flight and fare class changes, you’ll be directed to a summary page.
 This page will show you the points difference and any associated change fees.
 If you’re satisfied with the details, just click on “I accept, purchase,” and the system will proceed to process the changes accordingly.

-Hopefully we’ll continue to see this new tool improved upon and fully deployed to all Aeroplan bookings in the coming months, as any changes previously required calling in to the Aeroplan contact center, often resulting in long wait times.
+Hopefully, we’ll continue to see this new tool improved upon and fully deployed to all Aeroplan bookings in the coming months, as any changes previously required calling into the Aeroplan contact center, often resulting in long wait times.
 For the time being though, the limited rollout of the tool will still require you to call in to make certain changes.

 Involuntary Schedule Changes